ticklemycode/digital-ocean/README.md

 # Helpful bits
-A personal collection of helpful bit of information or configuration steps with working with common development tool or services.
+A personal collection of helpful bit of information or configuration steps when working with common development tools or services.